 During the summer months (May, June, July, and August), MSc (thesis-based) and PhD students' financial assistance is usually provided by their supervisors in the form of a Graduate Research Assistantship Fellowship (GRAF).
 For students receiving sufficient support from a scholarship, supervisors may decide not to provide a GRAF.

 Some support may also be provided in the form of a Graduate Research Assistantship (GRA), which is an assistantship with assigned research related tasks (similar to a TA as it may not directly relate to the student's own research).
 Such appointments are limited to a combined average (including all concurrent TA appointments) of 12h per week (averaged over the term).

 Currently, the recommended amount of summer support is $7,000 for Canadians or Permanent Residents.

-In particular, for students that satisfy the conditions of their Funding Guarantee (if applicable), the Department will ensure that they receive at least support in line with the Funding Guarantee (from all, including external, sources).
+For students that satisfy the conditions of their Funding Guarantee (if applicable), the Department will ensure that they receive at least the financial support in line with the Funding Guarantee.

 Scholarships and Awards

 There are numerous scholarship and award opportunities available to our graduate students: The Department administers a number of substantial internal awards each academic year.
 The University offers many additional scholarships and awards.